Dongfeng eπ 007

-The Dongfeng eπ 007 (pronounced 'e pi'; also known as Yipai 007 and Dongfeng Ace 007) is an extended range and battery electric full-size liftback sedan produced by Chinese automobile manufacturer Dongfeng Motor Corporation under the Dongfeng eπ (东风奕派) sub-brand.
+The Dongfeng eπ 007 (pronounced 'e pi'; also known as Yipai 007, Dongfeng Ace 007 or simply Dongfeng 007) is an extended range and battery electric full-size liftback sedan produced by Chinese automobile manufacturer Dongfeng Motor Corporation under the Dongfeng eπ (东风奕派) sub-brand.
 It is the first product of the eπ sub-brand, and was launched in March 2024.
 The batteries of the Dongfeng eπ 007 are supplied by the United Auto Battery System (UABS), a joint venture between SAIC and CATL.

 Overview

 The Dongfeng eπ 007 is an electric sedan with a drag coefficient of 0.209 Cd with optional scissor doors and an electric rear wing.
 It is based on Dongfeng's Quantum intelligent electric modular architecture, or simply Quantum Architecture.
 The interior features an infotainment system powered by a Qualcomm Snapdragon 8155 chip and features a flippable 8.8-inch full LCD instrument panel and a 15.6-inch central control screen in the interior.